GentiLicenji/TransactionServer/README.md

 # TransactionServer
-Demo project showcasing the capabilities of Gena tian Licenji as a Senior Software Engineer.
+Demo project showcasing the capabilities of Gentian Licenji as a Senior Software Engineer.
+<br\>A robust enterprise-grade financial transaction processing service built with Spring Boot, implementing secure account operations and transaction management.
+<br\>The system features a RESTful API architecture with HMAC-based authentication, comprehensive error handling, and strict transaction validation protocols.
 ## Project overview
 The following is the project structure to be expected: